Here's what you will need to get a place on the Midwifery course at University of Brighton.

 Our simulation suite includes a replica hospital room and home birthing room.

-Share learning with other health specialisms, allowing you to benefit from interprofessional collaboration, sharing knowledge and expertise.
+Share learning with other health specialisms, allowing you to benefit from interprofessional collaboration by sharing knowledge and expertise.

 Opportunity to gain a global perspective on an overseas placement.